killermann/samk.blog/content/2020/bad-faith/index.md

 The terms "double-mindedness" and "double-heartedness" come up a lot when you dig into the etymology of "bad faith."
 They're wonderful words that immediately evoke a sense of betrayal.

 In my noticings of bad faith throughout Social Justice Land, I was always focused on duplicity in the sense that people were deceiving others.
-I felt like, whenever someone was operating from a starting place of bad faith, they were misleading, tricking, or manipulating others.
+It felt like whenever someone was operating from a starting place of bad faith, they were misleading, tricking, or manipulating others.

-I hadn't considered the ways we betray ourselves, or the more literal interpretation of "faith that isn't good, or strong."
-Uncertain faith.
+I hadn't considered the ways we betray ourselves, or the more literal interpretation of "faith that isn't good, or strong." _Uncertain_ faith.

 I found that in the [writings of Kierkegaard](https://www.jstor.org/stable/j.ctt1d2dm7b) he devoted entire passages to double-mindedness, distilling down [two types](https://en.wikipedia.org/wiki/Double-mindedness#cite_ref-2):